 View CTCA treatment results for colorectal cancer

 In May 2006, I was 48 and busy living life to the fullest.
-I was working, enjoying life with my bride Kim, and spending my spare time woodworking, fishing, deer hunting, doing yard work, and fundraising.
-I knew something wasn’t right though when I started to pass blood in my stool.
-I went directly to Kim, and told her.
+I was working, enjoying life with my bride, Kim, and spending my spare time woodworking, fishing, deer hunting, doing yard work and fundraising.
+I knew something wasn’t right, though, when I started to pass blood in my stool.
+I went directly to Kim and told her.
 As a registered nurse, she immediately went into action and started making phone calls to the appropriate medical agencies.
 This led to me to urgent care.
 I then had a colonoscopy and was diagnosed with colon cancer.

-After a few days of initial testing, Kim and I met with our oncologist, Dr. Levin, and I began chemotherapy that day.
+After a few days of initial testing, Kim and I met with our oncologist, and I began chemotherapy that day.
 From the get-go, my CTCA care team was on the same page as I was.
 They invited me to have a say in my treatment, and I was never given a time limit.
 Instead, I was given hope and a commitment that they’d fight with me.
 I chose to fight at CTCA.

-Dr. Levin broke down each appointment’s message so Kim and I could understand what he was telling us.
+My medical oncologist broke down each appointment’s message so Kim and I could understand what he was telling us.
 We felt like the more information we received about my cancer and treatment, the more comfortable we were while I was going through treatment.
 But it wasn’t easy.
 And certainly, the hardest part of going through treatment was the fear of the unknown.
 I began an aggressive chemotherapy regimen of cisplatin and leucovorin.
 I received Zofran® to prevent nausea.
 Every three weeks, I’d start a new cycle of chemo.
 I had 15, five-day chemo treatments.
 I also received three intra-arterial chemo treatments (mitomycin) directly to my liver.

 By August 2006, I was able to get back to work part-time.
 After seven to eight months of chemo, I moved back to a full-time schedule.
-What kept me going through it all was a positive attitude and outstanding support from my bride, family, friends, and coworkers.
+What kept me going through it all was a positive attitude and outstanding support from my bride, family, friends and coworkers.

 The nurses in the Infusion Center were wonderful and helped me through 78 chemo treatments.
 There wasn't a day when they didn't have a smile, a hug or a joke for me.
 I often refer to them as my infusion angels!

 During my treatment, my quality of life was fair.
 Because I received a comprehensive treatment plan, I received therapies that helped me stay strong and manage some of the side effects of the chemo.
 For example, my naturopathic provider recommended ginger root to help me with my stomach aches after I received chemo.
-Also, my dietitian helped me prevent weight loss through ongoing nutrition support.
+Also, my dietitian helped me prevent weight loss through ongoing nutritional support.

 Kim and I found the Mother Standard® of care at CTCA to be comforting, and also the fact that all of us at CTCA were either cancer patients or caregivers.
 We were all in the same boat and there for each other.